ChrispyNugget/BlueMemCard/README.md

 The memory card image you drop onto the board must be named MEMCARD.MCR

+A sample memory card file can be found on the PicoMemCard Github: https://github.com/dangiu/PicoMemcard/tree/pmc%2B/release/docs/images/SampleMemoryCard

 # Credits and Notes

 This project is merely a combination of two incredible projects by darthcloud and dangiu.
-I also must credit PhenomMod as I matched my PCB dimensions to the sd2psx board.
+I also matched my PCB dimensions to PhenomMod's sd2psx board.

 https://github.com/darthcloud/BlueRetro